skillz/objective-c-style-guide/README.md

 Derivative of the [NYTimes Objective-C Style Guide](https://github.com/NYTimes/objective-c-style-guide) from which it was forked.

 This style guide outlines the coding conventions of the iOS team at Skillz.
-We welcome your feedback in [issues](https://github.com/Skillz/objetive-c-style-guide/issues).

 ## Introduction